 Katie Finn pulls out all the stops for this fast-paced, dramatic conclusion in the Broken Hearts and Revenge series, Hearts, Fingers, and Other Things to Cross.

-Review: Hearts, Fingers, And Other Things to Cross
+Hearts, Fingers, And Other Things to Cross, Katie Finn

-I had been awaiting Hearts, Fingers, and Other Things to Cross for a while, since it is the final instalment in the Broken Hearts and Revenge series, but this story just doesn’t compare to the rest of the books.
+Hearts, Fingers, and Other Things to Cross by Katie Finn just doesn’t compare to the rest of the books in the Broken Hearts and Revenge series.
 The concept is not as fun and upbeat as the first books, since it is all about two girls trying to get their parents to divorce because they don’t want to be sisters.
 I also didn’t enjoy the main character’s immature actions and the unrealistic plot.
 I had such high hopes for this conclusion, but unfortunately, I was let down.